tklepzig/dotfiles/toolbox/docs/Linux.md

 # Linux in General

+## Retrieve who is taking up so much space

+This will tell you which directory is taking up the most space, then just change `/` to point to that dir, and repeat.

+    du -h --max=1 -x / 2>/dev/null | sort -h

+> Alternatively install ncdu.

 ## Too big `/var/log/journal` file

 You can diminish the size of the journal by means of these commands: